§ 01 Grief and bereavement psychiatry

 Can you coordinate with my therapist or primary care clinician?

 Yes, with your permission.
-Grief care often works best when medication management is one part of a broader support system.
+Grief care works best when medication management is one part of a broader circle that includes therapy, family, community, and whatever ritual or faith holds you.

 What is the first step?

-Request a free 15-minute consultation.
-No card is required for that call, and we use it to decide whether a full psychiatric evaluation makes sense.
+Request a free 15-minute phone consultation.
+No card is required for that call, and we use it to decide together whether a full psychiatric evaluation makes sense.

 Book a free 15-minute consultation